The Scientific Portal of Behavior, Body Language and Nonverbal Communication#

 Well!
 The guy indirectly conveyed his own desire or urge even when she never looked at anybody else other than her own group of friends.
 She wasn’t giving away any nonverbal clues of attention grabbing, grooming and/or flirting.
 She never looked at him and anybody in our group.
 She was just sitting there, glued to her cell phone and busy talking with somebody.

-Like all others in our group, I was quite aware about sarcastic, jealous and derogatory commenting style of the guy.
+Like all others in our group, I was quite aware and experienced about sarcastic, jealous and derogatory commenting style of the guy.
 Definitely, he was quite skillful in reading people and has done some good social readings, according to my personal experience.
 However, his unconscious desire or urge took hold of his mind while reading her body language clues.

 The only reason behind his wrong, incorrect or biased interpretation about the girl was his own desire or urge to attract her attention at himself as he couldn’t move towards an unfamiliar but nice looking and well-dressed girl.
 Not just with him only but this exactly happens with almost everybody, everywhere and quite frequently!